XMOJ-Script-dev/.github/.github/PULL_REQUEST_TEMPLATE.md

 We are all volunteers and completing the process outlined will help us review your commits quicker.

+Please use this pull request template, or your pull request will be closed.

 **Please make sure you**

 1. Base your code and PRs against the repositories developmental branch.